HuotChu/Watch/README.md

       - Client > Client
   - Replaces the need to create RemoteFunction/RemoteEvent objects

-  > Installation:
+## Installation:
-  > - Create a new ModuleScript in ServerScriptService
+  1. Create a new ModuleScript in ServerScriptService
-  > - Rename the ModuleScript to **Watch**
+  2. Rename the ModuleScript to **Watch**
-  > - Copy the contents of Watch.lua into your ModuleScript and Save.
+  3. Copy the contents of Watch.lua into your ModuleScript and Save.

-  > To use in Scripts/LocalScripts:
+ To use **Watch** in your Scripts/LocalScripts:

  ```lua
      local ServerScriptService = game:GetService('ServerScriptService')
      local Watch = require(ServerScriptService:WaitForChild('Watch'))